stephen-cloud/c-19-2/docs/prepare-ui.md

 ```

 !!! note
     The `Vehicle` class contains metadata that Amplify runtime uses for persistence.
 This is out-of-bounds for us to update directly.
-However all persistent classes derived from `schema.graphql`—including our `Vehicle` class—include a constructor with just our fields except `id`, which is considered part of the metadata.
+However all persistent classes derived from `schema.graphql` — including our `Vehicle` class — include a constructor with just our fields except `id`, which is considered part of the metadata.

 Add a `<Button onClick{...}>` handler.
 This also needs to be inside the main function.